-The Sultana Education Foundation offers classroom teachers a wide variety of curriculum aids focusing on the history and environment of the Chesapeake Bay.
-Developed in conjunction with the Maryland State Department of Education (MSDE) and classroom teachers, Sultana’s curriculum materials meet MSDE’s Common Core Standards for science and social studies and can be easily integrated into the classroom setting.
+The Sultana Education Foundation has developed a wide variety of curriculum aids focusing on the history and environment of the Chesapeake Bay.
+Developed in conjunction with the Maryland State Department of Education (MSDE), the National Park Service, and classroom teachers, SEF’s curriculum materials complement MSDE’s Common Core Standards for science and social studies and can be easily integrated into the classroom setting.

 John Smith’s Chesapeake Voyages explores the world of the Chesapeake Bay, and the culture of the region’s Native inhabitants, in the years preceding and during the arrival of European Settlers.
-This curriculum is suitable for late Elementary and Middle School Students
+This curriculum is suitable for late Elementary and Middle School Students.
+Click on image to download.

 Colonial History Unit